Speedinvest Blog

 An Overview of our German Tech Startups

 From our offices in Berlin and Munich, we’re constantly scouring for additional opportunities for investment in Germany.
-No matter what the state of the market is, our cross-sector investment teams actively partner with founders building deep tech, fintech, and healthtech to industrial tech, marketplaces & consumer, and SaaS & Infra startups.
-They also collaboratively fund the technologies that are reshaping our industries, redefining global economies, and securing a future for us all––climate tech, crypto, and emerging markets.
+No matter what the state of the market is, our cross-sector investment teams actively partner with founders building Deep Tech, Fintech, and Health & Tech Bio to Climate Tech & Industrial Tech, Marketplaces & Consumer, and SaaS & Infra startups.

 Pick a sector